iamgio/pokedex-java-api/README.md

 _pokedex-java-api_ is the first wrapper for [pokeapi.co](https://pokeapi.co) written in pure Java.
 # Why should I use PDJ API?
 - [x] Fully documented
-- [x] Everything is treaten as an object
+- [x] Everything is treated as an object
 - [x] Mantainable and readable code

 # Getting started